 Why a Colophon?

 Well, O’Reilly Books all have a colophon.
-Lot’s of blogs have one.
-And surfing (and constantly tuning up this site) got me thinking, “Why don’t I have one?”
-Besides, in the spirit of sharing what I know so that someone might learn from my experiences, some background information would provide the context for you in experiencing this space on the web.
+Lots of blogs have one.
+Surfing (and constantly tuning up this site) got me thinking, “Why don’t I have one?”
+Well, in the spirit of sharing what I know so that someone might learn from my experiences, some context might help you with appreciating this site.

 My interests are all over the place and I hang with diverse groups of people.
 I have a habit of noticing the sublime patterns that run through various domains of interest — points at which there seems to be a great deal of overlap.
 So, one of the things I hope to do here is, pardon the cheesy line, connect the dots.